finbourne/drive-sdk-csharp/sdk/docs/FilesApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<FilesApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<FilesApi>();
             var id = "id_example";  // string | Identifier of the file to be updated var updateFile = new UpdateFile(); // UpdateFile | Update to be applied to file

             try
             {
+                // uncomment the below to set overrides at the request level
+                // StorageObject result = apiInstance.UpdateFileMetadata(id, updateFile, opts: opts);

                 // [EARLY ACCESS] UpdateFileMetadata: Updates metadata for a file in Drive.
                 StorageObject result = apiInstance.UpdateFileMetadata(id, updateFile);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));